tari-project/rfcs/src/RFC-0181_BulletproofsPlus.md

 ## Notation

-To reduce confusion in our description and more closely match implementation libraries, we use additive notation and uppercase letters for group elements, and otherwise assume notation from the preprints.
+To reduce confusion in our description and more closely match implementation libraries, we use additive notation and uppercase letters for group elements, and otherwise generally assume notation from the preprints.
 Denote the commitment value generator by $G\_c$ and the commitment mask generator vector by $\vec{H}\_c$.
 Because the preprint uses the notation $A$ differently in the weighted inner product and range proving protocols, we rename it to $A'$ in the weighted inner product protocol.

+We assume that a range proof aggregates $m$ range assertions, each of which is to an $n$-bit range.
+We further assume that each value commitment uses $p$ masks; that is, a standard Pedersen commitment would have $p = 1$.

 A specific definition of note relates to that of the vector $\vec{d}$ introduced in the preprint.
 This vector is defined as